stelin41/super-fast-dumpster-diver/README.md

 **Simple.
 Hackable.
 Blazingly Fast.**

-> "Finding a needle in a 2-billion-row haystack in an instant."
+> "Finding a needle in a multi-billion-row haystack in an instant."

-Super Fast Dumpster Diver is a minimalist tool to index and search specific patterns inside the **contents** of massive unstructured plaintext files (logs, dumps, archives, binaries) across a directory tree.
+Super Fast Dumpster Diver is a minimalist tool to index and search specific patterns inside the **contents** of massive unstructured plaintext files (logs, dumps, archives, binaries, html files) across a directory tree.
+Think of it as **"IntelX at home"**—a self-hosted search engine for your offline intelligence.
 It provides **instant search** on typical hardware, performing exceptionally well even on slow, spinning HDDs.

 While currently designed for **cybersecurity intelligence and recon gathering**, its simple and hackable nature makes it easy to adapt for other use cases like searching massive codebases.
 It is designed for easy integration with other software and APIs.